Prince Amedeo, Duke of Aosta: World War II

-When Italy declared war on the United Kingdom and France on 10 June 1940, the Duke of Aosta became the commander of the Italian forces in what is known as the East African Campaign of World War II.
-He oversaw the initial Italian advances into the Sudan and Kenya and, in August, he oversaw the Italian invasion of British Somaliland.
+When Italy declared war on the United Kingdom and France on 10 June 1940, he became the commander of the Italian forces in what is known as the East African Campaign of World War II.
+He oversaw the initial Italian advances into Sudan and Kenya and, in August, he oversaw the Italian invasion of British Somaliland.

 In January 1941, the British launched a counter-invasion and the Italians went on the defensive in East Africa.
 The Italians fought throughout February.
 But, after fierce resistance, the Battle of Keren ended in Italian defeat, after which the rest of Eritrea, including the port of Massawa, fell quickly.
-On 31 January, the Duke of Aosta reported that the Italian military forces in East Africa were down to 67 operational aircraft with limited fuel stocks.
-With supplies running low and with no chance of re-supply, the Duke of Aosta opted to concentrate the remaining Italian forces into several strongholds: Gondar, Amba Alagi, Dessie, and Gimma.
+On 31 January, he reported that the Italian military forces in East Africa were down to 67 operational aircraft with limited fuel stocks.
+With supplies running low and with no chance of re-supply, he opted to concentrate the remaining Italian forces into several strongholds: Gondar, Amba Alagi, Dessie, and Gimma.
 He himself commanded the 7,000 Italians at the mountain fortress of Amba Alagi.
-With his water supply compromised, surrounded, and besieged by 9,000 British and Commonwealth troops and more than 20,000 Ethiopian irregulars, the Duke of Aosta surrendered Amba Alagi on 18 May 1941.
+With his water supply compromised, surrounded, and besieged by 9,000 British and Commonwealth troops and more than 20,000 Ethiopian irregulars, he surrendered Amba Alagi on 18 May 1941.
 Due to the gallant resistance of the Italian garrison, the British allowed them to surrender with honours of war.

 Death

-Shortly after his surrender, the Duke of Aosta was interned in a prisoner-of-war camp in Nairobi, Kenya.
+Shortly after his surrender, he was interned in a prisoner-of-war camp in Nairobi, Kenya.
 He was placed in command of his fellow prisoners, but never saw the end of World War II.
 On 3 March 1942, shortly after his internment, he died at the prison camp, reportedly as a result of complications from both tuberculosis and malaria.
 Amedeo was succeeded by his brother, Aimone, 4th Duke of Aosta.
-From 18 May 1941, the same day Amedeo surrendered Amba Alagi, Aimone was proclaimed King of Croatia under the regal name Tomislav II.